elvisfrimpong-da/social-media-analytics-powerbi/README.md

 6. What hashtags are most effective in increasing impressions or clicks?
 7. Which countries or regions consistently show high video view counts or live stream interest?
 8. Are there correlations between engagement levels and content categories or publishing time?
-9. How do organic vs. promoted content types compare in terms of reach and performance?

 ---